fbeline/fuzzyd/README.md

 - pattern is at word boundary position.
 - case sensitive matches.

+Penalty for:

+- isolated matches worth half of the points.

 Note: The algorithm examines all the occurrences of the provided pattern, making it slower but more accurate.

 ## Usage